jordibisbal8/network-slicing/README.md

 ### Part 2

-For the second part, be sure you're connected to an Ethereum client before running the commands below.
-We will use geth to create our own private chain.
+For the second part, we will use geth to create our own private chain.

-4. Go to to the geth folder `cd geth` (not uploaded yet)
+4. Go to to the geth folder `cd geth`
 5. Start a node with the initialized genesis block:
-`geth --port 3000 --networkid 58342 --nodiscover --datadir="privchain/" --maxpeers=0 --rpc --rpcport 8545 --rpcaddr 127.0.0.1 --rpccorsdomain "http://localhost:8000" --rpcapi "eth,net,web3,personal" --gasprice "0" console`
+`geth --port 3000 --identity "node1" --networkid 58342 --datadir="privchain/" --maxpeers=5 --rpc --rpcport 8545 --rpcaddr 127.0.0.1 --rpccorsdomain "http://localhost:8000" --rpcapi "eth,net,web3,personal" --gasprice "0" --extradata 1 --nodiscover --syncmode 'full' --preload "poetSimulation.js" console`
-6. Remember to call  `miner.start()` before compiling or interacting with the BC.

 And then in the first tab, run: